lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 While much of our class communication will be in Slack, please do check your Mason email, since critical communications from me or from the university may be sent there.

 See the [George Mason University catalog](https://catalog.gmu.edu/) for general policies, as well as the university [statement on diversity](https://ctfe.gmu.edu/professional-development/mason-diversity-statement/).
 You are expected to know and follow George Mason's policies on [academic integrity](https://oai.gmu.edu/) and the [honor code](https://oai.gmu.edu/mason-honor-code/).
 If you are a student with a disability and you need academic accommodations, please contact the Office of Disability Services at 703-993-2474 or through [their website](https://ods.gmu.edu), then provide their documented accomodations to me.
 You are responsible for verifying your enrollment status.
 Please note the dates for dropping and adding courses from the [GMU academic calendar](https://registrar.gmu.edu/calendars/).

+Thanks to my colleagues Stephen Robertson and Jessica Otis, from whose syllabi I have borrowed ideas and readings.